vmayushan/PandaCI/README.md

 ## Contributing

 We welcome all contributions!
-Be it fixing a bug, helping with a feature, suggesting ideas or even writing about us in your blog.
+Be it fixing a bug, helping with a feature, suggesting ideas or even writing about us on your blog.

 If you're looking to contribute to a more significant feature, please reach out to us first and we'll help you get started.